The Advantages of Becoming a Notary Public in California vs. Other US States

 In California:

-To become a notary public in California you’ll need to pay $40 for the application fee, $40 for the exam fee, and up to $80 for the required notary public education course.
+To become a notary public in California, you’ll need to pay $40 for the application fee, $40 for the exam fee, and up to $80 for the required notary public education course.
 The total cost, therefore, could be up to $160, depending on the cost of the education course.
-The cost of an online notary course in California starts from as low as 24.99 $, and live seminars range from $100 to $200.
-Read more about how to choose a state-approved notary classfor you.
+The cost of an online notary course in California starts at $29.99, and live seminars range from $100 to $200.
+Read more about how to choose a state-approved notary class for you.
+Also, don’t forget the required notary public supplies so you can perform notarization and verify the signer’s identity.

 In other states:

-The cost for becoming a notary in Arizona is around $120, in Utah is around $100, in Oregon is around $90, while the cost for becoming a notary in Washington is around $130.
+The cost of becoming a notary is around $120 in Arizona, $100 in Utah, $90 in Oregon, and $130 in Washington.
 The costs include both application and exam fees.

 How long is a notary public commission valid?